kaifmunshi/CarRollingKeyMechanism/README.md

 # RollingKeyAuthentication
-In this project, I have Implemented a Rolling Key Mechanism in Java (Using Socket Programming) for Client Auth in Server-Client model
+In this project, I have Implemented a Rolling Key Mechanism in Java (Using Socket Programming) for Client Authentication in Server-Client model

 ## How Algorithm Works: